fogaren/optode-response-time/README.md

 user.
 In the `test` directory there is some limited data and a script (`test.m`) for the user to run to get a feel for how the package works and ensure that it runs properly on their machine.
-In the `tools` directory there are functions that the mean function employs.
+In the `tools` directory there are functions that the main function employs.

 ### Parameters